Mental Health: Suspects and Defendants

 A mental health condition or disorder should however not render a suspect ineligible for diversion.
 When such a disposal appears to be in the public interest, information and advice should be sought from the Liaison and Diversion Service or other reliable source, and any suitable steps should be taken to enable an offender with mental health issues to understand the significance of the caution and give informed consent.
 This may include assisting the police to articulate the requirements clearly, either in the terms in which it is expressed or in considering alternative means of communicating.
 An admission in police interview is not required provided the suspect admits the offence at a later stage and agrees to diversion: prosecutors should be especially mindful of this when considering the position of a person with a mental health condition in a police interview.

 Priority consideration should be given to reparation or compensation for the victim of crime in a manner that is acceptable to the victim.
-Individual victims should, where possible, be consulted and suitable conditions canvassed.
-Any conditions involving the participation of a victim including receiving a letter of apology from the offender or making a claim for compensation, should not be included unless the victim has been consulted and agrees.
-Payment of financial reparation should only be included where the victim has requested this.
+Individual victims should, where possible, be asked for their views and suitable conditions canvassed.
+Any conditions involving the participation of a victim including receiving a letter of apology from the offender or making a claim for compensation, should not be included unless the victims’ views have been sought and the victim agrees.

 Rehabilitative conditions are designed to tackle offending behaviour and rehabilitate the offender.
 Where it appears that the offending behaviour is linked to an underlying problem (whether a mental health condition or disorder or drugs or alcohol) and a suitable scheme providing therapy and /or counselling is operating locally and available, conditions designed to encourage attendance at such schemes should be considered.
 They must be clear in terms of what is expected, for instance, the number of sessions to be attended over a period of time.
 This is so that the police and the offender are clear what constitutes compliance and non-compliance, particularly as non-compliance may result in prosecution.